2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 ### Should you add an address indexer to your node?

-Adding an address indexer, such as Electrs or Fulcrum, is by no means mandatory; it all depends on your specific needs.
+Adding an address indexer, such as Electrs or Fulcrum, is not mandatory; it depends on your specific needs.

 If you simply want to connect a wallet, such as Sparrow, to your node to view balances and broadcast transactions, this is entirely possible directly via Bitcoin Core's Interface RPC, either locally or remotely via Tor.